kiwidamien/StackedTurtles/content/metrics/nbht.md

 |  1,000,000 |            0.102  |            0.4925 |            0.0791 |            0.5874 |        **0.0058** |            0.1107 |    0.2296 |
 | 10,000,000 |        **0.0001** |        **0.0022** |        **0.0198** |            0.1127 |        **0.0258** |            0.3449 |    0.0843 |

-Here I have emphasized the experiments that had a $p$-value less than 0.05.
+I have emphasized experiments that had a $p$-value less than 0.05.
 Remember this means that even if there was no effect, we would still expect to see a p-value of 0.05 or smaller in 1 out of 20 experiments!
 That is because if there is no effect, the $p$-value is uniformly distributed over the interval [0,1]!
 This is precisely because the p-value is the probability of discovering a difference by chance _if there is no difference_.

 The $p$-value **doesn't** tell us if there is a difference what the probability is of seeing it.
 As argued above, the chance that there is _some_ difference, if we go to enough decimal places is approximately 100%.
 In our generated dataset, once we got to sample sizes of 10 million, four out of 6 of our data science groups could detect a difference.
 In reality, we would not duplicate an experiment 6 times -- we would only have one group look at it.
 So, as a rough estimate, 1/3 of the time with a sample size of 10 million we would detect the difference between a conversion rate of 31.0% and 31.5%.

-If we go to 50 million, all 6 teams saw a p-value of 0.0000 (i.e. zero to at least 4 decimal places).
+If we go to N=50 million, all 6 teams saw a p-value of 0.0000 (i.e. zero to at least 4 decimal places).
 With a sample size of 50 million, we are pretty confident we will see a statistically significant result.
 But do we care about increasing conversion by 0.5 percentage points?
 Another way of asking this is if we had 100 million clients to run an A/B test with (50 million to see variation A, 50 million to see variation B), is this the most valuable A/B test we could run?
 Or are there bigger gains we could make elsewhere?
 Assuming the answer is that there are more valuable things we could be doing than running this experiment with 100 million clients, an experiment with 50 million people per variation would find a statistically significant result (p-value << 0.05), but not one that was practically significant.

 Suppose we thought that this experiment _would_ be worth running for a 0.5 percentage point expected gain with 10,000 clients (i.e. 5000 see variation A and 5000 see variation B).
 Looking at our table, we see _none_ of our six teams in the simulation saw anything.
 That is, 5000 clients isn't enough to detect a difference this small.
 Even though this difference of 0.5 percentage points is "worth" an experiment of 10k clients, such an experiment would be a waste because it won't detect anything.
 So we may as well spend those clients doing something else.